vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    This is the configuration parameter for the entire shared network definition.
    All subnets will inherit this configuration item if not specified locally.

+.. cfgcmd:: set service dhcp-server shared-network-name <name> domain-search <domain-name>

+   The domain-name parameter should be the domain name used when completing DNS request where no full FQDN is passed.
+This option can be given multiple times if you need multiple search domains (DHCP Option 119).

+   This is the configuration parameter for the entire shared network definition.
+   All subnets will inherit this configuration item if not specified locally.

 .. cfgcmd:: set service dhcp-server shared-network-name <name> name-server <address>

    Inform client that the DNS server can be found at `<address>`.